lilyball/textmate-bundles/Review/Bundles/R Console (Rdaemon).tmbundle/Support/lib/help.markdown

 The "R Console (Rdaemon)" bundle allows to run the command-line version of R ***inside*** of TextMate using a daemon which runs within an hidden pseudo terminal.
 In addition it provides some commands which allow to use that bundle as a kind of GUI.

-The entire source code is written in scripting languages (Ruby, Perl, HTML (JavaScript), and Bash) hence the user can modify it rather easily in order to adapt it to its own purposes.
+The entire source code is written in scripting languages (Ruby, Perl, HTML (JavaScript), AppleScript, and Bash) hence the user can modify it rather easily in order to adapt it to its own purposes.

 ***Important*** This bundle is an extension to the "R Bundle" which comes with syntax highlighting, help functionality, etc. Thus it is recommended to install that bundle as well.